MarrecBois/DPM/README.md

 It must sense and avoid water (blue ground) while searching for small foam cubes, which represent either people/benches (purple or green cubes), or dog poop (yellow/orange) cubes.
 The final implementation of our robot's code can be found in mobility/final_integration.py.

-Please see the video below to see our robot's final run on demo day: